 Besides his scientific studies, he also received the "Diploma" in violin at the Livorno Higher Music School and the "Diploma" in viola at the Piacenza Conservatory in 2000 and 2001, respectively (10-years studies each, both recognized as Master's Degrees, according to the Italian Stability Law 228/2012).
 In the years 2012, 2013, and 2017, he combined his scientific and musical background in the context of the EU Project 7FP ICT FET SIEMPRE (Social Interaction and Entrainment using Music PeRformancE) and of the H2020-ICT-2015 project TELMI (Technology enhanced learning of musical instrument performance).

-His scientific production includes 65 papers in international journals (52 in ISI journals, 57 in Scopus journals), 1 editorial in an international journal, 11 international book chapters, and 54 international conference papers/abstracts.
+His scientific production includes 1 book published by Springer, 90 papers in international journals (76 in journals indexed by both ISI and Scopus, other 9 in journals indexed by Scopus only), 1 editorial in an international journal, 22 book chapters, and 87 international conference papers/abstracts.
+37 of his journal papers are in "Class A" journals for "Area 13: Economics and Statistics".
 His current research interests include machine learning theory and applications, neural networks, big data, multi-agent control systems, game theory, optimization applied to telecommunications networks, to economics, and to civil engineering.

 For more information, see the updated cv (containing also a list of publications), the profile on Researchgate, and a list of citations on Scopus and Google Scholar.